From East to West

 For photos and link click: http://www.scandinave.com/en/montreal

 Scandinave-Vieux Montreal provides a great experience.
-Its Old Montreal location has innovatively created an amazing retreat from the city, even within the city.
-Though Old Montreal is often touted as a pure tourist trap, I’ve actually gained a fresh appreciation for it.
-There is nothing as satisfying as to walk into a spa that uses its historical architecture to produce an amazing ambience, both inside and out.
+Its Old Montreal location has uniquely created an amazing retreat from the city, even within the city.
+Though Old Montreal is often touted as a tourist trap, I’ve actually gained a fresh appreciation for it.
+There is nothing as satisfying as walking into a spa that uses its historical architecture to produce an amazing ambience, both inside and out.
 This is how I felt walking into Scandinave.
 Dim-lit grottos and contrasting glass with rough antique building stones provide a cozy, urban-chic environment that is more than suitable to forget where you are.
 This bathing spa has everything that you need; a hot dry sauna, a beautifully tiled round room steam suite, a warm whirlpool with waterfall, a cold plunge, and a surprising amount of relaxation areas.
 I was surprised, and pleased that they were able to pull off a luxury, indoor, bathing spa so well.

 For photos and link click: http://www.scandinave.com/en/montreal

 Before I left Ottawa, I also made a trip to the Maritimes.
 I searched very hard to find spas in New Brunswick and PEI that could be considered bathing spas, but ultimately it is hard to justify leaving Quebec.
 Instead we just built our own sweat lodge on the Miramichi.
 It wasn’t luxurious but it did get hot!
 And you can’t beat the location.